atuttle/semaphore/README.md

 ### Flag Rule Types

-- Percentage: A random % of users are in the active segment
+- `%` "Percentage": A random % of users are in the active segment
-- Attribute Math: You specify an attribute and a comparison (value and operator) and anyone who passes the comparison is in the active segment
+- `attributeMath` "Attribute Math": You specify an attribute and a comparison (value and operator) and anyone who passes the comparison is in the active segment
-- (More TBD?)
+- More TBD?
+If you have ideas, [hit me up!](/atuttle/semaphore/issues)

+# Why not just use config settings?

+You could do that, sure.
+But the value proposition of feature flags is that they can be toggled independendtly of deploying code changes to your application, and often much more rapidly.
+They can take effect as quickly as you can update the flag state on your application.

+(How you do that is left as an exercise for you.
+Once I've implemented it in my app I'll probably blog about how I did it and link to that blog post from here.)

+ALSO, feature flags allow you to dynamically segment the user population.
+As we'll see below, I've already got support for %-based rollouts, as well as specific user-attribute and environment-attribute filtering.

 # Contributing